NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/09_Standard-Practices/README.md

 ## Documentation

 Because we are writing our code primarily in Java, it is good practice to document all code using Java Docs.
 Visual Studio Code has a nice feature in which it can create Java Doc templates and it can be activated by typing `/**`.
-The reminder of the comment will be auto-completed and you will be prompted with a "Java Docs" tab that you can press `tab` on.
+The remainder of the comment will be auto-completed and you will be prompted with a "Java Docs" tab that you can press `tab` on.
 This will generate the Java Docs template as long as the method/class has either parameters or a return type.
 Other wise you will get an empty multi-line comment.
 This is what Java docs look like:

 ```java
 // This code is to be taken as an example